NexxusDrakoGaming/Exaroton-MC/README.md

-# 🎮 Welcome to [Server Name]!
+# 🎮 Welcome to NexxusDrako.exaroton.me!

-A **community-driven PaperMC Minecraft server** featuring land management, RPG skills, town building, and cooperative gameplay.
-Whether you're looking to start a new adventure, build a town, or join a thriving nation, this is the place for you!
+A **community-focused PaperMC survival server** featuring town & nation building with Towny, RPG skill progression with AuraSkills, and a thriving player-driven economy.
+Claim land, build with friends, level up diverse skills, and trade in a fair and balanced environment.
+Join us for cooperative gameplay where your progress matters!

 ---

 ## 🚀 Quick Start Guide

 ### What You Need
-- **Minecraft Java Edition** (Latest version recommended)
+- **Minecraft Java Edition** *1.21.10*
 - **Internet connection** and a valid Minecraft account
 - A few minutes to set up!